JasterV/jaster.xyz/src/content/blog/RcMapRust.md

 Arc<RwLock<HashMap<_, _>>>
 ```

-As you might know an `Arc` allows us to share the ownership of a value in a read-only way (no mutable references are allowed).
+As you might know, an `Arc` allows us to share the ownership of a value in a read-only way (no mutable references are allowed).

 A `RwLock` is a concurrency primitive that allows us to hold a write lock to a value so we are sure that the map can only be updated from 1 place at a time.

-Most importantly, `RwLock` implements the internal mutability pattern, which means that we can mutate the internal value (while holding the write lock) without taking a mutable reference to the `RwLock`.
+Most importantly, `RwLock` implements an internal mutability pattern, which means that we can mutate the internal value (while holding the write lock) without taking a mutable reference to it.

-This is important because this means that thanks to the combination of `Arc` and `RwLock`, the 2 conditions we mentioned previously are met!
+This is important because thanks to the combination of `Arc` and `RwLock`, the 2 conditions we've mentioned are met!

 #### Using DashMap instead of `RwLock<HashMap<K, V>>`

 The need to have a thread-safe map that allows users to safely read/write entries from multiple places at a time is a very common pattern in Rust.

-Some time ago I learned about the [DashMap](https://docs.rs/dashmap/latest/dashmap/struct.DashMap.html), a concurrent hashmap
-which primary goal is to be a direct replacement for `RwLock<HashMap<K, V>>`!
+Some time ago I learned about [DashMap](https://docs.rs/dashmap/latest/dashmap/struct.DashMap.html), a concurrent hashmap which primary goal is to be a direct replacement for `RwLock<HashMap<K, V>>`!

 When working with a `DashMap` you don't have to worry about asking for a `write` lock and handle cases such as the internal lock being `poisoned`,
 all of the synchronization is handled internally and the API that is offered to you is very simple and friendly while still getting all the benefits of a fully